reserve-protocol/protocol/contracts/plugins/convex/readme.md

 ### Deployment

 1) Deploy `ConvexStakingWrapped.sol` and deposit all LP tokens using the staking wrapper.
-2) The deployed wrapper should give you the erc20 required to deploy the contract.
-Deploy collateral token
+The deployed wrapper should give you the erc20 required to deploy the contract.
-3) Initialize/set the base tokens for the stable coins and the collateral should be ready
+2) Deploy collateral

 Notes:
-1) As you may have guessed by reading the collateral `setChainlinkPriceFeedsForStableCoins()` should be present in the construtor but ethereum has this weird issue where you cannot pass too many params in to a function i.e construtor in this case.
-So we split the initiation to two different functions.
-2) This erc20 which reserve will need to create will not have a chainlink feed.
+1) This erc20 which reserve will need to create will not have a chainlink feed.
 So we'll need to use some dummy value instead.
+2) The ConvexStakingWrapper is developed by the convex team itself.
+Deep testing is not done since the convex team has handled it.
+The collateral is tested to see if the rewards claim function is called or not. ( https://github.com/convex-eth/platform/blob/main/contracts/contracts/wrappers/ConvexStakingWrapper.sol )